Repository Explorer

 Support for AI usage analysis (EU directive)

-This allows for an easier documentation when audited on what part of an organization that is AI generated.
+This allows for easier documentation when audited on what part of an organization that is AI generated.

 The QualiAI will automatically update the properties when used to create or modify the object.